qxxxb/ctf/2021/pwn2win/dots_exposed/README.md

     char_obj_array.extend(lib_char_obj_array)  # This is important
 ```

-The function will try to parse it, but none of will really do anything except
+The function will try to parse it, but it won't really do anything except the
-the last line:
+last line:

 ```python
 char_obj_array.extend(lib_char_obj_array)